kdaniel01/Network-Drives-and-Permissions/README.md

 <h2>Description</h2>

-<b>In this project,I created network shared drive and folders in which I granted access according to the user's role.
+<b>In this project, I created network shared drive and folders in which I granted access according to the user's role.
 </b>